 - File a dispute with the credit bureau.

 - Await the results of the investigation.
-If the negative information is not removed, then proceed.
+If the negative information is not automatically removed through that process, proceed to the next step.

 - File a 623 Dispute notice with the original creditor, asking for an investigation into the debt or delinquency.